Tinkerforge/generators/labview/readme.txt

 ============================

-The LabVIEW bindings allow you to control Tinkerforge Bricks and Bricklets from your LabVIEW program (Windows only).
+The LabVIEW bindings allow you to control Tinkerforge Bricks and Bricklets from your LabVIEW programs (Windows only).
 This ZIP file contains:

  Tinkerforge.dll -- precompiled .NET library
  source/         -- source code of Tinkerforge.dll